rahim-bah/rahim-bah/README.md

--Hi, I'm Ibrahim Bah!
+Hi, I'm Ibrahim Bah!
 After gaining experience across various fields, I've embarked on an exciting journey into the world of IT.
 I'm currently navigating a career transition, embracing the challenge of learning something new every day.
 I'm passionate about developing new skills, love connecting with people, and thrive in collaborative, team-oriented environments.
 I also take great pride in being involved in meaningful projects and contributing to the Open Source community.

 <!---